lee-jun-seng/shell-prepare_deployment/README.md

   - Git diffs will be stored in the `_readme/diff_files.txt`.
 The script use this file to prepare the deployment folder.
   - Any deployment logs can be stored here.

+This script optionally can ensure the latest production backup is same on the SFTP server if the SFTP JSON configuration file is provided.

 ## Usage

 Make sure you have the necessary permissions to run the script and that you have Git installed on your system.